rokuruby/landingpageforodin/README.md

 <h1>Lee Tiong Heng's Landing Page</h1>

-This page was coded from scratch using HTML and CSS as a learning project.
-No website builders were used.
-The purpose of this landing page is to practise my web development skills based on what I learned from the Odin Project's web development course.
+<h2>Overview</h2>

-On this page, you can find links to Lee Tiong Heng's email, LinkedIn, GitHub, writing portfolio, and resume.
+This page was created as a learning project to practice web development skills using HTML and CSS.
+On this page, you will find links to Lee Tiong Heng's email, LinkedIn, GitHub, writing portfolio, and resume.
 There is also a button to subscribe to Lee Tiong Heng's mailing list.

-Under the heading "My Professional Skills," you can find information about Lee Tiong Heng's expertise in technical writing, copywriting, SEO writing, and paid digital ad campaign setup and management.

-This landing page has a simple layout with a header, a hero section featuring an image and text, and four content blocks.
-The header includes a logo image and a list of links to Lee Tiong Heng's email, LinkedIn, GitHub, writing portfolio, and resume.
+<h2>Layout</h2>

-The hero section includes an image and text that introduces the page and invites visitors to sign up for a mailing list by clicking a button.
+    Header: Includes logo image and links to Lee Tiong Heng's professional information Hero section: Features an image and text inviting visitors to sign up for the mailing list Content blocks: Display information about Lee Tiong Heng's professional skills and experience, including images and text

-The content blocks display information about Lee Tiong Heng's professional skills and experience, and include images and text.
-The fourth block includes a section about Lee Tiong Heng and an image.
+    Footer: Includes a section about Lee Tiong Heng and an image

-The page's CSS code is used to style and layout the page's elements, including the header, hero section, content blocks, and footer.
-It specifies the font, colors, margins, padding, and other design details.
+<h2>Professional Skills</h2>

+Under the heading "My Professional Skills," you can find information about Lee Tiong Heng's expertise in:

+    Technical writing
+    Copywriting
+    SEO writing
+    Paid digital ad campaign setup and management

+<h2>Conclusion</h2>

 Overall, this landing page provides a simple, clean way for visitors to learn about Lee Tiong Heng and access his professional information.